29 January 2008

 Joseph Kosuth

-Artspace Germany, organised by the Goethe Institute of Bangkok, is an excellent opportunity to see works by highly influential modern artists.
+Artspace Germany, organised by the Goethe Institut of Bangkok, is an excellent opportunity to see works by highly influential modern artists.
 Arguably the highlights of the show are the sculptures by Nam June Paik and Joseph Kosuth.

 Paik is regarded as the father of video art: in 1965, he and Andy Warhol, working independently, were the first artists to incorporate video footage into their work.
 Two of Paik's iconic video sculptures, constructed from TV monitors, are included in this exhibition: Internet Resident and Candle TV.